suprad-parashar/linkedin-job-search/README.md

 CHROME_DRIVER_PATH = "/path/to/chromedriver"
 GEMINI_MODEL_ID="gemini-2.0-flash" #latest
 ```

+Create a `resume.txt` file and Copy and Paste your resume there.
+It will be used to check how good your resume fits for the job.
 ## Usage
 Run the program with `--help` flag to know more about the commands and their usage.